Microshak/MicroNotes/UW/Week9DataOps.md

 3. Evaluate what would be good for the project/company/self

 ---

-# Question
+# Backfire Effect
-How do yo make decisions with your projects?
+* When your believe are confronted by facts your beliefs convictions get stronger.

 ---
 # Three Things